 Then there is the capacity loss of the Loy Yang unit.
 There was a drop from 364 to 176 MW at 19 seconds, then it dropped to 44 MW at 27 seconds and nothing was registered at the next time frame (this must then be from 28 to 31 seconds, registered at 31 seconds).
 This means that the capacity of Loy Yang is hitting zero somewhere between 24 and 27 seconds after 01:59 am.

-That is very interesting, but it is not good news for the claim that the battery arrested and even reversed the frequency drop.
+That is very interesting, but it is not good news for the claim that the battery played an important role in arresting and even reversing the frequency drop.

 Is it at least theoretically possible for the Hornsdale battery to stop this drop and even start reversing the frequency as claimed by the author?
 If the Hornsdale battery would be able to arrest the frequency drop, then it should be able to discharge at least as much as was lost and to reverse the drop, it should discharge more than what was lost.